Death and state funeral of Fidel Castro: Death announcement

-President Raúl Castro somberly announced on national television: "The commander in chief of the Cuban revolution had passed away peacefully at 22:29 (CST) this evening."
+President and first secretary of the Communist Party Raúl Castro somberly announced on national television: "The commander in chief of the Cuban revolution had passed away peacefully at 22:29 (CST) this evening."
 He recalled at the end of his speech: "¡Hasta la victoria siempre!" ("Towards victory, always!")

 The Council of State of the Republic of Cuba declared nine days of national mourning from 06:00 on 26 November until 12:00 on 4 December.
 A statement read: "During the mourning period, all public events and activities will cease, the national flag will fly at half-mast on public buildings and at military facilities and television and radio will broadcast informative, patriotic and historical programmes."
 This included the postponement of the grand military parade to mark the 60th anniversary of the landing of the yacht Granma and Armed Forces Day in Havana's Plaza de la Revolucion by a month from 2 December to 2 January 2017.
 Foreign Minister Bruno Rodríguez Parrilla suspended a visit to the United Arab Emirates.

 The Cuban Embassy in the United States made an announcement in writing: "Until forever, Commander!
 This No. 25, at 10:29 p.m. the Commander in Chief of the Cuban Revolution Fidel Castro Ruz passed away."
 It also posted an image that read: "Hasta Siempre, Comandante."